mirontoli/learn-spmeta2/001_calculated-sitecol/README.md

 4. Add our two columns to that content type
 5. Add a generic list
 6. Add our content type to our list

+The whole code is in the [Program.cs file](CalculatedSiteColumn/Program.cs)